Measuring grain inventory monthly is a "Best Practice" for today's grain elevator manager...

 But the business of storing and merchandising grain is anything but easy.
 Crop prices are volatile, transportation routes can clog and weather can greatly affect grain volumes.
 That's why many states have established regulatory authorities to license and oversee those who store, buy and sell producer crops.

 We design our eZam grain warehouse oversight software systems to work side-by-side with state grain warehouse and dealer licensing agencies to quickly and efficiently examine the obligations, inventory, and working capital position of a grain operation and we've been doing so since 1988.
-That's 29 years as the go-to software tool for the agency officials who go on-site to inspect, examine, and audit grain companies.
+That's over 30 years as the go-to software tool for the agency officials who go on-site to inspect, examine, and audit grain companies.